-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+Tell your doctor or pharmacist if your child is taking, has recently taken or might take any other medicines.

-You should not take Humira with medicines containing the following active substances due to increased risk of serious infection:
+Your child should not take Humira with medicines containing the following active substances due to increased risk of serious infection:

 - anakinra - abatacept.